 The painters’ workshop

-I had the opportunity to discover the workshop of Art Therapy Valetudo of the psychiatric clinic Saint Paul de Mausole in Saint Remy de Provence and I was moved by the vision of the easels used by the patients.
+I had the opportuniy to discover the Art Therapy Valetudo workshop in St Paul de Mausole, a Psychatric clinic in St Rémy de Provence where I have been struck by the vision of the easels used by the patients.

-This workshop is one of the therapeutic tools that gives patients additional means of prevention, assistance and alternative to hospitalization.
+This workshop represents one of the diverse therapeutic tools which enables these women to get other means of prevention, aid and alternative to hospitalization.